 2. Use price transparency and cost estimations

-Medical bills can be confusing, so giving patients transparency into hospital prices and how much they may have to pay before they even receive a service can simplify the process, Doing this improves the chance that patients will pay their bills in a timely manner.
+Medical bills can be confusing, so giving patients transparency into hospital prices and how much they may have to pay before they even receive a service can simplify the collection process, Doing this improves the chance that patients will pay their bills in a timely manner.
 According to Kaiser, Mid State Orthopaedic has financial professionals scattered throughout the clinic to help patients understand the costs of their upcoming care by providing them each with a cost estimation.

 For instance, one patient, Gayle Jackson-Pryce, visited Mid State Orthopaedic to see if something was wrong with her shoulder, and her physician ended up telling her she would have to have surgery.
 Jackson-Pryce was able to sit down with a patient collection employee at the clinic and figure out how much her surgery was going to cost her once her insurance went through.
 Even though the practice needed to double-check her deductible, she ended up paying part of her projected cost responsibility – $831 – before she even left the premises.